Doctor of Physical Therapy Program

-The required prerequisite courses for Marist’s DPT program include Anatomy & Physiology I and II, Biology I and II, General Chemistry I and II, Physics I and II, 6 credits of Psychology and 3 credits of Statistics.
+The required science prerequisite courses for Marist’s DPT program include Anatomy & Physiology I & II (a semester of Anatomy and a semester of Physiology may be substituted), Biology I & II, General Chemistry I & II and Physics I & II.
+Each of these courses should be four credits and include a corresponding lab.
+Two Psychology courses and a Statistics course, each three credits, are also required.
 All of the above courses must be completed with grades of “C+” or above.
 Please note that a “C” will not be accepted.

 Any individual or organization unsatisfied with their experience or encounter with any student, faculty, or staff member of the Marist DPT should file a written complaint and send it to the attention of the Program Director.
 A complaint about the Program Director should be sent to the Dean of the School of Science.
 A response will be rendered within 30 days.
 There is a prohibition of any retaliation against the person filing the complaint.

 CAPTE can be contacted at 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: email@example.com; website: www.capteonline.org.
 To obtain the materials necessary for submitting a complaint, contact the APTA Accreditation Department at 703-706-3245 or at firstname.lastname@example.org.